Estimating WebRTC Video QoE Metrics Without Using Application Headers

 \subsubsection{Frame Jitter}

-We observe that the overall frame jitter errors are lower in the real-world data compared to the in-lab data for most methods (see Figure~\ref{subfig:jitter-rw} and Figure~\ref{fig:jitter_error}).
-For example, when analyzing \ipml MAE value for \meet, the MAE is 9.3~ms in real-world data, whereas it is 22.6~ms for in-lab data.
-This difference is likely because the network conditions tend to be more stable in the real-world dataset.
-This leads to lower network-level frame jitter, reducing the smoothening effect of the application-level delay jitter buffer.
-Thus, the differences between the predicted frame jitter (only network-data) and the WebRTC frame jitter (includes effect of application delay jitter buffer) will be smaller, leading to reduced overall errors.
-The remaining trends are similar as the in-lab data.
+We observe that the overall frame jitter errors are lower in the real-world data than the in-lab data for most methods (see Figure~\ref{subfig:jitter-rw} and Figure~\ref{fig:jitter_error}).
+For example, when analyzing the \ipml MAE value for \meet, the MAE is 9.3~ms for real-world data, whereas it is 22.6~ms for in-lab data.
+This difference is likely because the network conditions are more stable in the real-world dataset.
+This leads to a lower network-level frame jitter, reducing the smoothening effect of the application-level delay jitter buffer.
+Thus, the differences between the predicted frame jitter (only network-data) and the WebRTC frame jitter (that includes effect of application delay jitter buffer) will be smaller, leading to reduced overall errors.
+The remaining trends are similar to the in-lab data.